- Oops!Something went wrong.Please try again later.

-Shonda Rhimes has rights to the New York Magazine story about Sorokin along with a bountiful Netflix deal.
-While we await actress Julia Garner's take on Sorokin/Delvey in the upcoming Inventing Anna, where exactly has the real NYC con artist been since her scams fell through?
+Shonda Rhimes snagged the rights to the New York Magazine story about Sorokin along with a bountiful Netflix deal, so while we await actress Julia Garner's take on Sorokin/Delvey in the upcoming series Inventing Anna (set to release on Feb.
+11), it's time we catch up on where, exactly, the real NYC con artist has been since her scams fell through.

 Let's first talk about Sorokin's origin story.
-Sorokin first arrived in New York City in 2013 at age 22, telling acquaintances that her father, really a former trucker in rural Germany, was everything from an oil industry titan to a Russian diplomat.
+Sorokin first arrived in New York City in 2013 at age 22, telling acquaintances that her father was everything from an oil industry titan to a Russian diplomat (he was actually a former trucker in rural Germany).
 Her claims of a 60-million euro trust fund ushered her into the city's elite social circles.
 The con artist attended fancy parties, rode private jets, tipped exorbitantly, and made plans to set up an art club called the Anna Delvey Foundation.
-In addition to scamming friends for thousands of dollars, Sorokin forged bank statements and deposited bad checks, taking out money before her checks bounced.
+In addition to scamming friends for thousands of dollars, Sorokin forged bank statements and deposited bad checks, taking out money before they bounced.

-Her scheming days came to an end in 2017 when a friend came to an assistant district attorney to pursue legal actions after Delvey stole dozens of thousands of dollars from her.
+Her scheming days came to an end in 2017 when a friend reported her shady behavior to an assistant district attorney to pursue legal action after Delvey stole dozens of thousands of dollars from her.
 Before her sketchy activities stopped, Sorokin took from friends, businesses, and banks an approximate $275,000.

-Netflix reportedly agreed to pay her $100,000, plus $15,000 per episode for consulting and $7,500 in royalty fees for her story, but the state of New York invoked the Son of Sam law, which prevents criminals from profiting off of their crimes.
+Netflix reportedly paid Sorokin $100,000, plus $15,000 per episode for consulting and $7,500 in royalty fees, to make an adaptation of her story, but the state of New York invoked the Son of Sam law, which prevents criminals from profiting off of their crimes.
 Judge Diane Kiesel has signed a restitution order for $198,956.19, which would go towards paying back the banks that Sorokin scammed.